sandstreamdev/eoc/README.md

 ## Documentation

+### Run MongoDB locally

+To run MongoDB locally you need to clone all the files from this repository and then in the root directory run in terminal: `sudo mongod`
+By default MongoDB server will run at `localhost:27017`.
+There might be others mongodb proccesses runnig at this port.
+To stop all runing mongodb services type in your terminal: `sudo service mongodb stop`.
+Than simply rerun `sudo mongod`.

+### Testing backend endpoints - POSTMAN

+To test existing app endpoints you can use [Postman](https://www.getpostman.com/).

 ### Folder Structure

 All the source code will be inside **src** directory.
 Inside src, there is client and server directory.
 All the frontend code (react, scss, js and any other assets) will be in client directory.
 Backend Node.js/Express code will be in the server directory.